keviinfoes/ZKRandao/README.md

 For a more detailed explantation click [here](https://link.medium.com/DNGjptQ5WY).

 # Instructions ZKRandao implementation
 This repository contains an implementation of ZKRandao.
-Perform these steps to set up your own ZKRandao contract.
+Perform these steps to set up your own ZKRandao node to generate random numbers.

 -- TO ADD --